British Gas has launched a brand new tariff where they give away free electricity over the weekend for smart meter customers.

-However I know there are many of you who really just can’t be bothered to change.
+However, I know there are many of you who really just can’t be bothered to change.
 You see a saving and think it’s not worth the effort.
 This baffles me as changing really is no effort – they do all the work for you and you just see a different logo on the top of your bill!

-Anyhow, British Gas has said the average duel fuel bill on the FreeTime tariff would cost £1,001 per year, but if you switch providers you could potentially get a deal for your gas and electric where you pay closer to £850.
+Anyhow, British Gas has said the average dual fuel bill on the FreeTime tariff would cost £1,001 per year, but if you switch providers you could potentially get a deal for your gas and electric where you pay closer to £850.

 If you could get a bill for £850 but not have a free day, would you stay with British Gas for a more expensive bill?